Ben4code/angular-weather-app/README.md

 ## Getting Started

-Ensure you have [Nodejs](https://nodejs.org/) installed locally or on a Container/VM to Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically and open in your browser.
+Ensure you have [Nodejs](https://nodejs.org/) installed locally or on a Container/Virtual Machine.
+Run the app on a node server by writing the
+ `ng serve` command in your terminal.
+Finally, navigate to `http://localhost:4200/`, the application will automatically open in your browser.
-You will need to register an account with [Weather API](https://www.weatherapi.com/) to get make use of their API.
+You will need to register an account with [Weather API](https://www.weatherapi.com/) to make use of their API.
-Navigate to the `src/environments` directory see which variable keys are needed to communicate with the weather APIs.
+Navigate to the `src/environments` directory and open the `environment.example.ts` file to see which variable keys are rrequired to communicate with the weather APIs service.
 Next you should create a file `environment.development.ts` inside the `src/environments/` directory can paste your keys like so: